Fees and Funding

-In a continuing effort to provide cultural and social diversity within London Film Academy (LFA), we have both scholarships and bursaries available.
-We promote inclusion and these financial aids provide students who LFA consider have demonstrated a high standard of work and work ethic, but to whom do not have the financial means necessary to gain entry into our prestigious academy.
+In a continuing effort to provide cultural and social diversity within London Film Academy (LFA), we offer our own scholarships, half scholarships and work opportunities.
+We promote inclusion and these financial aids provide students who LFA consider have demonstrated a high standard of work and work ethic, but to whom do not have the financial means necessary, to gain entry into our prestigious academy.

-If you are applying for a scholarship or bursary, you must show a credible need for financial assistance through documentation, along with a personal statement which explains your reasons for seeking this assistance.
+If you are applying for our scholarships or team assistant roles, you will need to show a credible need for financial assistance through documentation, along with a personal statement that explains your reasons for seeking this assistance.

-Outlined here are a selection of our scholarships and bursaries:
+Outlined here are a selection of our scholarships, half scholarships and team assistant (freelance) opportunities available within LFA.

 Creative England funds are open to individuals based in the English regions only.